Robert Cobb Kennedy: The plot to burn New York City

 In 1864, Kennedy joined a small group of fellow Confederate operatives in a plot to burn New York City in retaliation for General Sheridan's scorched-earth tactics in Virginia.
 Each of the conspirators was equipped with incendiary devices, with which they planned to start fires in a number of hotels around the city where they had procured rooms.
 The goal of the plot was to overwhelm the local fire departments, burning much of the city and striking a blow to Union morale.
 While most of the conspirators proceeded as planned, Kennedy added his own twist, using one of his incendiaries to set a fire at Barnum's American Museum, allegedly because "it would be fun to start a scare."
-The plot ultimately failed, with the fires being quickly extinguished, possibly because the conspirators did not use the incendiaries correctly.
+The plot ultimately failed, with the fires being quickly extinguished.
+The conspirators had failed to open any windows, which restricted airflow.
+Had they done so, it is likely that the blazes would have burned out of control, as intended.

 After the failed attack, Kennedy and his associates fled to Canada, returning briefly to American soil to participate in a failed attempt to rescue Confederate prisoners by hijacking the train carrying them and diverting it to Canada.
 Kennedy then attempted to return to Confederate territory, but was apprehended by federal detectives when his train entered Detroit.
 He was then transferred back to New York to stand trial.

 Trial and execution

+After his capture, Kennedy attempted to bribe his jailor to release him from the police headquarters at 300 Mulberry Street, New York City.
+Unable to pay the demanded amount, he unsuccessfully requested funds from Southern sympathizers through letters.
+Ultimately, his jailor had only been pretending to be corruptible; he had been secretly turning in Kennedy's letters to the police.
+The letters were entered as evidence for the trial.

-After his capture, Kennedy was vilified in the Northern press as a "Southern terrorist."
+Kennedy was decried in the Northern press as a "Southern terrorist."
 He was transported to Fort Lafayette to a military hearing chaired by General Fitz Henry Warren, while being represented by former West Point classmate Edwin Stoughton.
-His trial began on 17 January 1865.
-The trial, under Judge Advocate John A. Bolles ended on 27 February; despite Bolles' inability to present more than circumstantial evidence, or to find a witness who had observed Kennedy perform any suspicious activities, Kennedy was found guilty on all charges and sentenced to hang.
+His trial began on January 17, 1865.
+The trial, under Judge Advocate John A. Bolles ended on February 27; despite Bolles' inability to present more than circumstantial evidence, or to find a witness who had observed Kennedy perform any suspicious activities, Kennedy was found guilty on all charges and sentenced to hang.
 Stoughton appealed to President Lincoln to commute Kennedy's sentence to life imprisonment, but the appeal was refused.

-Kennedy attempted to escape on 19 March, but was foiled in the attempt and consequently spent his last days in irons.
+Kennedy attempted to escape on March 19, but was foiled in the attempt and consequently spent his last days in irons.
 He made a confession to the camp commander, Martin Burke, and Joe Howard Jr., of The New York Times.
-Kennedy's execution on 25 March 1865 marked the last execution of a Confederate soldier by the United States government during the Civil War.
+Kennedy's execution on March 25, 1865, marked the last execution of a Confederate soldier by the United States government during the Civil War.